Can NSFAS Fund Rosebank College

 • Click on the ‘APPLY’ tab and complete the sections on the screen

-• Upload required supporting documents where applicable
+• Upload the required supporting documents, where applicable

 • Click on ‘Submit’.